 Step 2 is: Population growth is slowing, but despite declining birth rates, population growth continues and it is hard to have faith population growth will ever be sufficiently constrained.

-3. More Hope: Hans Rosling, Peak Child, and The Population Pipeline.
+3. It is better than it looks: Hans Rosling, Peak Child, and Population Pipeline.

 Hans explains birth rates have already fallen to the level that results in “peak child“, and that this will given time, result in the end of population growth.